panzerdp/dmitripavlutin.com/content/posts/091-whats-string/index.md

 However, saying it strictly, a string in JavaScript is a sequence of UTF-16 code units. `string.length` property determines the number of code units, rather than the number of visible characters.

 Understanding that a string is a sequence of code units is necessary if you work with characters above the Basic Multilingual Plane.

+To solidify your knowledge on Unicode, code units, etc, I recommend reading my post [What every JavaScript developer should know about Unicode](https://dmitripavlutin.com/what-every-javascript-developer-should-know-about-unicode/).